sendbird/sendbird-calls-ios/README.md

 }
 ```

-## Deauthenticate a user and unregister a push token
+## Deauthenticating a user and unregistering a device token
-### Deauthenticate a user
+### Deauthenticating a user
-You can deauthenticate the user with `SendBirdCall.deauthenticate(pushToken:completionHandler:) ` method.
-If you call the method without push token, you can keep receiving calls even if the application is terminated or is in background.
-If you don't want to receive VoIP push notification anymore, you have to pass the VoIP push token of the device.
+When a user signs out of SendBird Calls, you should deauthenticate the user with the `SendBirdCall.deauthenticate(pushToken:completionHandler:)` method.
+If the method is called without a user's VoIP device token, the user will continue to receive calls even though the app is terminated or runs in the background.
 ``` swift
 class MyClass {
     func signOut() {